Regulatory reform of medical devices

 Triolab is an importer for some of the products it sells, and a distributor for others.
 The majority of products represented by Triolab are IVDs, and a small portion falls under the scope of the MDR.
 Triolab’s product portfolio also includes research products and veterinary products, which are not covered by the new Regulations.

 Traceability and processing of customer feedback in cooperation with the product’s manufacturer are an essential part of the distribution chain, and already at a high level at Triolab.
 With the new Regulations, Triolab’s product information system includes more detailed information on the manufacturer, importers, as well as the products’ regulatory status and risk class.
-At Triolab, Quality Coordinator Eriikka Heikkinen is responsible for regulation issues.
+At Triolab, Quality Manager Eriikka Heikkinen is responsible for regulation issues.

 Implementing the changes brought by the requirements of the IVDR and MDR has been a challenging and interesting project.
 At the same time, I have gained a deeper insight into the company’s processes related to product lifecycle management and product information. – Eriikka Heikkinen